Peter-Chou/libtorch_grpc_serving/README.md

 python resnet_client.py  # image category: image_category_num
 ```

-## 2. serving without docker
+## 2. Serving without docker

-If you want to get all things without docker, You need to follow the instructions below.
-Since there is no prebuilt gRPC package in C++, it must be compiled and installed from source code.
+If you want to get all the things without docker, You need to follow the instructions below.

+Since there is no prebuilt gRPC package in C++, it must be compiled and installed from the source code.

-### install prerequisites
+### Compile and install gRPC

+#### Install prerequisites

 - necessary packages
 ```sh